amparoamparo/portfolio/README.md

 - ARIA labels: adding ARIA labels to elements, ensuring that non-textual content, interactive elements, and more complex components are properly labeled.
 This enables screen readers to provide meaningful and contextual information to users.

-- Keyboard accessibility: making sure all interactive elements, including buttons and navigation, are easily accessible using a keyboard alone.
-Testing the website's functionality by navigating through the entire site using only keyboard inputs, verifying that all interactive elements receive focus and behave intuitively.
+- Keyboard accessibility: making sure all interactive elements, including buttons and navigation, are easily accessible using a keyboard alone, and receive focus and behave intuitively.

 - Avoiding clutter in the accessibility tree: to prevent unnecessary distractions for screen reader users, I took care to exclude decorative elements from the accessibility tree.
 This ensures that users receive relevant and meaningful information without being overwhelmed by excessive detail.